m3enzo/Advanced-Tab-Groups/README.md

 > [!NOTE]
 >
-> 1. If you are unable to run programs as an admin on your computer, you will be unable to install, as Sine modifys your Zen directory to install [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig)
+> 1. If you are unable to run programs as an admin on your computer, you will be unable to install, as Sine modifies your Zen directory to install [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig)
 >
-> 2. You may have to go to `about:support` and clear your startup chache if you do not see Sine in `about:preferences`
+> 2. You may have to go to `about:support` and clear your startup cache if you do not see Sine in `about:preferences`

 ## Configuration Options